 The list view provides a table of status that incorporates crop information with experiment and device details (Fig. 3B).
 This view is mainly used for project maintenance proposes, which contains three sections.
 First, similar to the grid view, crop information identifier lists phenotyping devices installed in the experiment.
-Second, experiment information includes a colored status indicator to display the operational mode of a given device, the experiment duration of a given device, and the latest time stamp of data synchronization.
-Device uptime (i.e., experiment duration) is computed using the device's internal 6 | CropSight for phenotyping and crop management
+Second, experiment information includes a coloured status indicator to display the operational mode of a given device, the experiment duration of a given device, and the latest timestamp of data synchronisation.
+Device uptime (i.e. experiment duration) is computed using the device's internal clock (i.e. the Linux uptime command) and the time when the latest image is captured.
+Third, distributed device information shows: (1) each device's onboard storage, using filled bars to indicate the percentage of space left in gigabytes (GB) based on regular 30-minute updates; (2)